Notice of Pre-AIA or AIA Status

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102 of this title, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Base claim 46, as amended, is directed to a kit comprising a capture reagent, in which the capture reagent is an isolated polypeptide consisting of from 39 to 74 contiguous amino acid residues of wild-type BNLF2b protein (SEQ ID NO: 101) of Epstein-Barr virus (EBV), and comprises amino acid residues 14-52, amino acid residues 1-52, amino acid residues 14-74, amino acid residues 11-56, amino acid residues 14-74, or amino acid residues 1-74, with reference to amino acid residue positions set forth in SEQ ID NO: 101;
+Base claim 46, as amended, is directed to a kit, which comprises a capture reagent, in which the capture reagent is a first isolated polypeptide; wherein the first isolated polypeptide consisting of 39 to 74 contiguous amino acid residues of wild-type BNLF2b protein of Epstein-Barr virus (EBV) having the sequence of SEQ ID NO: 101, and comprises amino acid residues 14-52, amino acid residues 1-52, amino acid residues 14-74, amino acid residues 11-65, amino acid residue 11-74, or amino acid residues 1-74, with reference to amino acid residue positions set forth in SEQ ID NO: 101;

 A human translation of the claims 1-8 of CN 106706921 A is presented below: